Miss-Inputs/Meow-Launcher/README.md

 Other places of interest:
 - disambiguate.py
-  - Let's say you have like, 20 different ports of Pac-Man, or something.
-This will enable you to tell which is which, it'll change the name of the launcher, depending on various metadata.
-Otherwise you'd just get a lot of launchers that are all named "Pac-Man".
+  - In the likely event that there are multiple games with the same name (or more commonly more than one version of a game), this will add stuff in brackets to enable you to know which one is which.
 - organize_folders.py
   - This is like a builtin mini-frontend.
 After dealing with all your launchers, it copies them all into lots of subfolders, and you can browse them that way.